telerik/ajax-docs/knowledge-base/asyncupload-how-to-filter-file-selection-in-the-upload-dialog.md

 ---
-title: How to filter file selection in the upload dialog
+title: Filter file selection in the upload dialog
-description: How to filter file selection in the upload dialog.
-Check it now!
+description: Filter the files shown to the user in the upload dialog when uploading with RadAsyncUpload How to filter file selection in the upload dialog.
 type: how-to
-page_title: How to filter file selection in the upload dialog
+page_title: Filter file selection in the upload dialog
 slug: asyncupload-how-to-filter-file-selection-in-the-upload-dialog
 res_type: kb
 ---

-## HOW TO
+## DESCRIPTION

 Filter the files shown to the user when selecting a file to upload through RadAsyncUpload.

 This allows the user to only see the files they can upload and you, as the developer, can limit that choice.

-## DESCRIPTION

 With current browsers (IE9 and above, Chrome, Firefox), RadAsyncUpload uses the HTML5 `FileAPI` to upload files.